Upper bounds on the one-arm exponent for dependent percolation models: Finite-range models

 To prove \eqref{e:var}, remark first that, for any event $A$ and sub-$\sigma$-algebra~$\mathcal{G}$,

 where the second inequality is Jensen's.
-Hence it is enough to construct an event $A'$, measurable with respect to the configuration on the top-right quarter, such that $ \textrm{Cross}_k(R)$ becomes substantially more likely if $A'$ occurs (see Figure \ref{f:var} for an illustration).
+Hence it is enough to construct an event $A'$, measurable with respect to $\mathcal{F}_{\mathcal{S}'}$, such that $ \textrm{Cross}_k(R)$ becomes substantially more likely if $A'$ occurs (see Figure \ref{f:var} for an illustration).

 Define